The Wrong Arm of the Law: Plot

-In London, a gang of three criminals from Australia led by Jack Coombes impersonate policemen to carry out robberies: stealing stolen cash and jewels from the crooks who had taken it.
-Meanwhile, local gang leader "Pearly" Gates – who operates with the front of an effete French couturier called Charles Jules in a London fashion house, Maison Jules, on Old Bond Street, Westminster, which is much more profitable line of work for him – finds his criminal takings cut severely.
-It quickly transpires that Pearly's girlfriend and model, Valerie, is secretly in cahoots with the Australians, feeding them details of the crimes being arranged by Pearly and his associates.
+In London, a gang of three Australian criminals impersonate policemen to carry out robberies by stealing stolen cash and jewels from the crooks who had taken it.
+Local gang leader "Pearly" Gates – who operates with the front of an effete French couturier called Charles Jules in a London fashion house, Maison Jules – finds his criminal takings are being cut severely.
+Pearly does not realise his girlfriend and model, Valerie, is secretly in league with the Australians, feeding them details of the crimes being arranged by Pearly and his associates.

-Initially, Pearly blames rival crook "Nervous" O'Toole in a breakdown of their syndicate, a closed shop arrangement to the criminal underworld of London, which they have recently set up to divide up the areas and protect each others interests.
-However, when it emerges that they are both being scammed by the same interloping gang, they join forces, along with Police, using Inspector Fred "Nosy" Parker as their liaison, to flush the so-called "I.P.O.
-Mob" (Impersonating a Police Officer) out the shadows to be arrested.
+The criminal underworld of London have recently set up a syndicate, a closed shop arrangement to divide up the areas and protect each other's interests.
+Initially, Pearly accuses rival crook "Nervous" O'Toole of a breakdown in their agreement.
+However, when it emerges that they are both being scammed by the same interloping gang they join forces, along with the police, using Inspector Fred "Nosy" Parker as their liaison, to flush the so-called "I.P.O.
+Mob" (Impersonating a Police Officer) out of the shadows to be arrested.

-After the London criminal underworld call a 24-hour no-crime truce to allow for a full search, the IPO Mob almost literally slip through Parker's fingers on their first attempt, so Parker suggests a large crime to the Scotland Yard assistant commissioner in order to bring the I.P.O.
+After the London criminal underworld calls a 24-hour no-crime truce to allow for a full search, the IPO Mob slip through Parker's fingers.
+Parker then suggests a large crime to the Scotland Yard assistant commissioner in order to bring the I.P.O.
 Mob to justice.
-To ensure the safety of the cash stolen, the Asst Commissioner insists that Parker joins Pearly's gang to be committing this daylight robbery but, after the bullion robbery, Pearly is unwilling to forego the proceeds.
+To ensure the safety of the cash stolen, the assistant commissioner insists that Parker join Pearly's gang.
+However, after the bullion robbery, Pearly is unwilling to forego the proceeds.

 Production

-The film was made at Beaconsfield Studios and many of the robbery scenes were filmed around Beaconsfield, Buckinghamshire and the Uxbridge area of what was then Middlesex.
-Filming locations include: the early Post Office robbery at Burkes Parade/Post Office Lane Beaconsfield, the gang meeting at Havens Court, Ealing, the Bullion Transport robbery at Cowley Mill Road/Waterloo Road Uxbridge combined with Bushy Park Road Teddington, and the escape flight from Denham Aerodrome.
+The film was made at Beaconsfield Studios and many of the robbery scenes were filmed around Beaconsfield in Buckinghamshire and the Uxbridge area of what was then Middlesex.
+Filming locations include the early Post Office robbery at Burkes Parade/Post Office Lane Beaconsfield, the gang meeting at Havens Court, Ealing, the Bullion Transport robbery at Cowley Mill Road/Waterloo Road Uxbridge combined with Bushy Park Road Teddington, and the escape flight from Denham Aerodrome.

-Peter Sellers loved the 1961 Aston Martin DB4 GT used in the high-speed get-away so much that he bought the car after shooting the film, contingent on the engine being replaced with a 4.0-litre Lagonda Rapide.
+Peter Sellers loved the 1961 Aston Martin DB4 GT used in the high-speed getaway so much that he bought the car after shooting the film, contingent on the engine being replaced with a 4.0-litre Lagonda Rapide.